GlenDC/blockstor/docs/glossary.md

 ### NBD

-Network Block Device is the name for the Linux-originated protocol as described in [this specification document][nbd].
+Network Block Device is the name for the Linux-originated protocol as described in [this specification document][nbdproto].
 It allows us to mount [vdisks](#vdisk) as if they were a physical block device.
 When a client connects to the nbdserver it is being handled by the [gonbdserver](/gonbdserver), which on its turn delegates the actual storage work onto the [nbd backend](#backend).

 ### nondeduped